swifttarrow/Flicks/README.md

 Describe any challenges encountered while building the app.

 * Spent some time configuring layouts so text/image were placed appropriately.
 * Payload returns images of different sizes.
 Need to fix this on a subsequent iteration.
+* Nesting callbacks was confusing.
+Needed the movieTrailer key to feed into the youtube's init callback loop.
+* Tried to defensively code for null json keys using optJSONObject.
+It didn't do what I expected and I opted to leave it out for now.
+* Couldn't get the showing of the thumbnail preview to work; suspected I need to know more about fragments.

 ## Open-source libraries used